Top 10 Johnny Maestro & The Brooklyn Bridge Songs

 #10 – Inside Out (Upside Down)

 Written by Jimmy Rosica and Shelly Davis, “Inside Out (Upside Down)” was a song he recorded with his bandmates, Johnny Maestro & The Brooklyn Bridge.
-This became one of nine songs belonging to the 1969 album, The Second Brooklyn Bridge.
-While the album failed to gain much momentum among the critics and fans, there was no denying the musicians in the band had talent.
-Opening up as a jazzy number with rhythm and soul, “Inside Out” was a song that shifted away from the doo-wop style that initially made the group popular to begin with.
-The lyrics shared the topsy-turvy reality that comes with everyday living and romance in a world that often seemed to be flipped upside down itself.
+This became one of nine songs on the 1969 album The Second Brooklyn Bridge.
+While the album failed to gain much momentum among critics and fans, there was no denying the band’s musicians had talent.
+Opening with a jazzy number with rhythm and soul, “Inside Out” was a song that shifted away from the doo-wop style that initially made the group popular.
+The lyrics captured the topsy-turvy reality of everyday life and romance in a world that often seemed to be flipped upside down.

 #9 – 16 Candles

-Originally, “16 Candles” was recorded and released by The Crests in 1958 and it became a huge hit as it peaked as high as number two on the US Billboard Hot 100.
-It also became a number four hit on what’s referenced now as the US Billboard Hot R&B/Hip-Hop Singles chart.
-This song was written by Luthor Dixon and Allyson Kent, and then recorded by Maestro and his bandmates while he was still with The Crests at the time.
-As Johnny Maestro & The Brooklyn Bridge, “16 Candles” became a big part of its musical act over the years.
-It still remains a staple favorite today as the new Brooklyn Bridge lineup continues to take its audience back in time as they cover this, plus several other iconic classics that made the era of 1950s and 1960s rock music so great.
+Originally, “16 Candles” was recorded and released by The Crests in 1958, and it became a huge hit, peaking at number 2 on the US Billboard Hot 100.
+It also became a number four hit on what’s now referred to as the US Billboard Hot R&B/Hip-Hop Singles chart.
+This song was written by Luther Dixon and Allyson Kent and recorded by Maestro and his bandmates while he was still with The Crests.
+As Johnny Maestro & The Brooklyn Bridge, “16 Candles” became a big part of their musical act over the years.
+It remains a staple favorite today, as the new Brooklyn Bridge lineup continues to take its audience back in time by covering this, plus several other iconic classics that made the era of 1950s and 1960s rock music so great.

 #8 – Day Is Done

 “Day Is Done” was a single by Johnny Maestro & The Brooklyn Bridge released in 1970.
-It was the final song performed by the group that would become a hit on the US Billboard Hot 100 after charting as high as number ninety-six.
-Written by Peter Yarrow, this classic was originally recorded and released in 1969 by his group, Peter, Paul and Mary.
-It was an anti-protest song against the Vietnam War, which peaked at number twenty-one on the US Billboard Hot 100.
-The performance by Maestro and his crew was just as dramatic and harmonic as the original but with an R&B flair that made the sound of “Day Is Done” their own.
+It was the final song performed by the group that would become a hit on the US Billboard Hot 100, peaking at number 96.
+Written by Peter Yarrow, this classic was originally recorded and released in 1969 by his group, Peter, Paul, and Mary.
+It was an anti-war song against the Vietnam War that peaked at number 21 on the US Billboard Hot 100.
+The performance by Maestro and his crew was just as dramatic and harmonic as the original, but with an R&B flair that made the sound of “Day Is Done” their own.

 #7 – Christmas Serenade